 What Are Private Keys?

-A private key is like a password to a digital bank account, and you can have as many private keys as you have assets.
-Exodus makes it easy so that 90% of the time, you never have to worry about your private keys.
-Your private keys are hidden inside Exodus, and they can only be exported using our developer menu - this way, you're the only one that has access to your private keys.
+A private key is like a password to a digital bank account and you can have as many private keys as you have addresses.
+Exodus makes it easy so that 90% of the time you never have to worry about your private keys.
+Your private keys are hidden inside Exodus and they can only be viewed using our developer menu - this way, you're the only one that has access to your private keys.

 This is an example of what a private key looks like after you click on "View Private Key":

 When you first opened your Exodus wallet, your private keys were created.
 It was actually your private keys that mathematically generated your public addresses, so they are connected.
 You can think of a private key as the proof that you own a public address.
 Without the private key, you cannot prove that the funds in the public address are yours.

 Private keys are also different from your 12-word backup phrase.
 You have a private key for each of your assets (Bitcoin, Litecoin, Ethereum, etc), but a 12-word phrase has control of all of your private keys - the private keys essentially live inside of the 12 words, think of them as Master Private Keys.
 This is why it's important to always keep your 12-word backup phrase safe and not to share it with anyone, not even support staff at Exodus.

 To learn more about private keys, please take a look at these videos: